Magnitus-/ExpressUserLocal/README.md

 Res.locals.ExpressUser.Memberships will be defined and have the value ```{'Remove': 'Validated'}```

+If an email authentication field was generated in Res.locals.ExpressUser.Update, Res.locals.ExpressUser.Generated will be defined as an array of one element listing the field.

 - Error Behavior (Next(Err) is called)

 If the user is not logged in with Edit superuser privileges, express-access-control will set Err.Source to 'ExpressAccessControl' and Err.Type to 'NoAccess'.